- Summer Reading Program

 Summer Reading with your library is a fun way to challenge yourself to read more over the Summer!
 For students, reading over summer break can prevent summer learning loss and help them start the next school year out on the right page.

-Once sign ups start you can register on our special Summer Reading website and any time after.
-Just head to the website by clicking the link above.
-Create an account for yourself and your family, register for the program that's right for you, and let the fun begin!
+Once sign-ups start, you can register on our special Summer Reading website and any time after.
+Just head to the website and create an account for yourself and your family, register for the program that's right for you, and let the fun begin!

 We have four programs based on age: Pre-K, Kids, Teens, and Adults.
 No matter which program you choose, you will log reading for points.
 The only difference is the prizes you might win, recommended reading lists, and the activities and games available online.